gsingh1017/cea_cloudformation/README.md

 Created asg.yaml file.
 This file contains same vpc from vpc.yaml and WebServerSecurityGroup from ec2.yaml.
 I added an auto-scaling launch configuration, auto scaling group, cloudwatch high CPU alarm, and a scaling out policy.

 All deployed stacks have worked as expected.

+** Feb 17, 2025

+Created s3-static.yaml file and index.html file.
+The s3-static.yaml file creates an S3 stack with a policy that allows public to view the object.
+The object is the index.html file which was copied from AWS CLI to s3 bucket.

+Created rds.yaml file.
+This file creates a MySQL RDS.
+It took cloudformtion almost 40 minutes to create this stack.